- Undergraduate Students

 The quality of the school(s) where the applicant has studied, grades in technical courses (vs. nontechnical courses) and the applicant’s recommendation letters are considered.

-GRE scores: Please see below for the MS Program.
-ALL STUDENTS who seek University Fellowships must have an official report of GRE scores sent to the OSU graduate admissions office.
+GRE scores: ALL APPLICANTS who seek University Fellowships must have an official report of GRE scores sent directly from the Educational Testing Service (ETS) to the OSU Graduate Admissions office.
+Please see below for MS applicants.

-Note that the GRE Writing scores are required for fellowship consideration, so older exams that did not have a writing component cannot be used.
-Also, if GRE and/or TOEFL scores are required, they must be received directly from ETS (Educational Testing Services) prior to the Graduate Studies Committee review.
+If GRE and/or TOEFL scores are required, they must be received directly from ETS prior to the Graduate Studies Committee review.
 Self reported GRE and TOEFL scores are not accepted.